Suspect in Gilgo Beach serial killings on LI in custody, sources say

 “They’re trying to kill me,” she’s heard screaming in a 911 call that was never released publicly.

-But retired Chief Varrone has said the circumstances surrounding Shannan Gilbert’s hire by a client in Oak Beach don’t match what happened with the other victims.
+But retired Chief Varrone and other investigators have said the circumstances surrounding Shannan Gilbert’s hire by a client in Oak Beach don’t match what happened with the other victims.

+Determining who killed the women, and why, has vexed a slew of seasoned homicide detectives through several changes in leadership in the police department.
+Last year, an interagency task force was formed with investigators from the FBI, as well as state and local police departments, aimed at solving the case.

 News of a suspect being taken into custody comes a day after state police found skeletal remains in a wooded area off the Southern State Parkway in Islip.
 It wasn’t immediately clear if those remains were linked to the Gilgo Beach case.